Concentration

 Accounting Concentration

-The accounting concentration offers a versatile course of study, setting you up for success in a wide range of careers in public accounting and industry including positions in in audit, tax, forensic accounting, mergers and acquisitions, corporate accounting, and internal audit.
+The accounting concentration offers a versatile course of study, setting you up for success in a wide range of careers in public accounting and industry including positions in audit, tax, forensic accounting, mergers and acquisitions, corporate accounting, and internal audit.
 You can pursue these roles in any industry, such as biotech, financial services, non-profit technology, retail, and many others.
+This is a dynamic profession with a wide range of opportunities.

 In addition, it is the foundation that will lead students on a path to start to prepare for a career in public accounting and taking the CPA exam.
 Additional accounting courses in excess of the accounting concentration will be necessary if a student is pursuing this career path.
 See Public Accounting Path description below for further information.